wilkersonrdevon/projects/AI_Projects/RNN/README.md

 This part implements an LSTM network to conduct sentiment analysis by:

 1. Load the data from IMDB review dataset and print out the lengths of sequences.
-(3 Points)
 2. Preprocess review data to meet the network input requirement by specifying number of words=1000, setting the analysis length of the review = 100, and padding the input sequences.
 (10 Points)
 3. Build the LSTM model with 1 embedding layer, 1 LSTM layer, and 1 Dense layer.
 Print out model summary.
-The embedding vector is specified with the dimension of 8.
-(10 Points)
+The embedding vector is specified with the dimension of 8
 4. Compile the LSTM model with Adam optimizer, binary_crossentropy loss function, and accuracy metrics.
-(5 Points)
 5. Train the LSTM model with batch_size=64 for 10 epochs and report training and validation accuracies over epochs.
-(5 Points)
 6. Print out best validation accuracy.
-(5 Points)

 ## Part 3